A digital alcohol and drug addiction treatment program that is private, effective, and safe

 “As a member advocate, I am here to help you focus on your recovery.
 Being in recovery myself I know that the goal isn’t just sobriety, but it’s having stability and a life you can be proud of.
 I want that for you.
 I have helped members find work and housing, get the right medical help, or lower the cost of their phone bill.
 If you have something that is preventing you from making it to a meeting, I want to know about it.
 If you are just having a bad day, I want to know about that too.”Bobby Kreiss

 As enrolled members successfully complete challenges in the program, they’re rewarded with financial incentives, immediately redeemable from their smartphone.

-Rewards range from $0.50 for small challenges to more than $30 for streaks of drug or alcohol-free tests.
+Rewards range from $0.10 for small challenges to $10 for streaks of drug or alcohol-free tests.

 How do I get started?